nyokabi-w/Phase-3-project/README.md

 The models used were this and that with the results as this and that

 Evaluation
-We use this and this model and this model had the best performance when compared to the rest as well as this results.
+We use this and this model had the best performance when compared to the rest as well as this results.

 It had a score of (x) when scoring using precision, recall, f1 score, accuracy as well as roc/auc, etc